 DTR Sea Information

-From Monday 3 July 2023, a Domestic Transhipment Request (DTR) will be required to move uncleared sea-freight from one approved facility (CCA/TF) to another approved facility.
+A Domestic Transhipment Request (DTR) is required to move uncleared sea-freight from one approved facility (CCA/TF) to another approved facility.

 The following ports are 'DTR Active'.
-DTRs can be submitted to release uncleared FAK containers from the port to your CCA/TF:
+DTRs must be submitted to release uncleared FAK containers from the port to your CCA/TF:

 - Port of Tauranga